 How long does it take to get there?
 50 minutes by car, or 55 minutes by train

-Cambridge is the nearest city to Peterborough and one you absolutely cannot miss.
+As the nearest city to Peterborough, a day trip to Cambridge is something you absolutely cannot miss.
 Made famous by its university, you could easily just spend the whole day there exploring the various colleges and historical landmarks.
 You definitely can’t miss King’s College and Queens’ College.
 But if that’s not your thing, don’t you worry!
 Cambridge has something for everyone.

 Firstly, you can’t visit Cambridge without climbing aboard one of the punts and sailing down the river.
 It’s a great way to see the city from a different angle and sometimes if you can’t beat the tourists, you’ve just got to join them, right?
 Another great way to see Cambridge is to hire bikes.
 The city is home to miles of cycle paths along the shores of the River Cam and through its quaint streets.
 So why not make the most of them?